Time-Correlated Video Bridge Matching: Initialization Experiments

 Here, we present the results of a quantitative comparison between DDPM, DDIM, Bridge Matching (BM), and our proposed method, TCVBM.
 The values of the standard deviation are provided, based on 3 runs of each method with different random seeds.

-\section{INITIALIZATION EXPERIMENTS}
+\section{Initialization Experiments}

 In this section, we explore options for initializing or representing input data for bridge-based methods used in our work, namely for Bridge Matching with Browninan Bridge (BM) and Time-Correlated Video Bridge Matching (TCVBM).
-The interest in initialization is primarily due to the fact that presumably these methods are better suited to data-to-data translation tasks.
 The interest in exploring the effect of input data initialization on the quality of model performance stems primarily from the assumption that bridge-based approaches are better suited for data-to-data translation tasks.